JCMexplains/writing-for-success-2023/textbook.md

 In conversation, people sometimes mix up subject and object pronouns.
 For instance, you might say, "Me and Donnie went to a movie last night."
-However, when you are writing or speaking at work or in any other formal situation, you need to remember the distinctions between subject and object pronouns and be able to correct yourself.
-These subtle grammar corrections will enhance your professional image and reputation.
+However, when you are in a formal situation, you should remember the distinction between subject and object pronouns.
+Following the traditional rule will make you look polished and build your reputation.

 #### Exercise 3

-Revise these sentences in which the subject and object pronouns are used incorrectly.
-Copy the revised sentence onto your own sheet of paper.
-Write a **C** for each sentence that is correct.
+In some of these sentences, the subject and object pronouns are used incorrectly.

+If there is a mistake, fix it and copy the new sentence onto your own sheet of paper.
+Write a **C** for each sentence that is already correct.

 1. Meera and me enjoy doing yoga together on Sundays.
 2. She and him have decided to sell their house.